 You mentioned your own struggle in school because of inflexible teachers.
 How has this influenced the way you educate in Super Abla?

 I used to memorize through dancing, singing and performing plays about the curriculum.
 I hated the curriculum, the dull novels and grammar rules.
-I have a tailored curriculum based on each student individually which works on enhancing their own weaknesses.
+So, I have a tailored curriculum based on each student individually which works on enhancing their own weaknesses.

 Students’ opinions should matter